binkley/modern-java-practices/README.md

 projects).

-(See the wheel to the right?  _No, you do not need to be agile!_  This article is for _you_ regardless of how your project approach software.
-The point is "make people awesome" under all circumstances.)
+(See the wheel to the right?  _No, you do not need to be agile!_  This article is for _you_ regardless of how your project approaches software.
+The point is "make people awesome" for any project.)

 This project has these goals: